Finance & Management Science

 - undergraduate degree from a recognized college or university in Business, Commerce, or a related field, with a major or substantial number of classes in Finance

-- minimum score of 600 on the GMAT
+- minimum score of 500 on the GMAT or a GRE average (verbal, quantitative, analytical) score of 50th percentile

 - minimum cumulative weighted average of 75% (U of S grade system equivalent) in the last two years of full-time study (e.g. 60 credit units)